MarcelMeurer/WVD-Hydra/README.md

 If this item is not shown in your installation, update Hydra once on the deployed app service in the Azure Portal: App Service (name of your installation) -> Deployment Center -> click on "Sync"

+- 1.0.4.70  (2023/11/23)
+  - Change: Update of the imaging script to workaround a specific random issue: Session host cannot be joined to Entra ID and Intune if the master was enrolled in AVD and Intune before
 - 1.0.4.60  (2023/11/15)
-  - Add:Support for hibernation (if available in the subscription)
+  - Add: Support for hibernation (if available in the subscription)
 - 1.0.4.50  (2023/11/13)
   - Add: Update of the deployment script to work-around if an image is not deployable in case of unapplied deployments
 - 1.0.4.40  (2023/11/08)